HOMEMADE FRIES (AIR FRYER)

 HOW SHOULD I STORE AIR FRYER LEFTOVER FRIES?

-Any leftover Air fryer Fries should be stored in an airtight container and kept in the fridge.
-When ready to reheat, simply lay them in a single layer on a parchment lined baking sheet and pop them in a 350 degree oven for up to 10 minutes or until heated through.
+Any leftover air fryer fries should be stored in an airtight container and kept in the fridge.
+When ready to reheat, simply lay them in a single layer on a parchment lined baking sheet and pop them in a 350°F oven for up to 10 minutes or until heated through.
 Keep an eye on them in the last few minutes to ensure they don’t burn.
 I don’t think you need me to tell you that a leftover fry has nothing against a fry fresh out of the oven or air fryer.
 But hey, the air fryer actually does some reheating magic and leftovers can sometimes come out just as good as they were the first time around.

 PRO TIP: If using your air fryer to reheat the french fries, spray them with just a touch more oil before pressing start.
 This will help them retain their crunch and crisp up a bit more as they air fry.